SoftServeSAG/3d_reconstruction/README.md

  - TODO

 ## RGB-D cameras overview and deployment tips
- - D415
+ - RealSense D415
- - SR340
+ - RealSense SR340
  - KinectV2
- - Intel ???
+ - RealSense R200

 ## Preprocessing images

 Cleaning outlier blobs:
 <!--  <Show images with filtering and failcase without it> -->
-    In process of reconstruction using "invisible material" reconstruction does not require filterign background and preprocessing generaly can be ommited.
-But as working environment always imperfect, due to lighting conditions, used material, its angle and wrinkles some parts of it are occasionaly captured.
+    In the process of reconstruction using "invisible material" reconstruction does not require filtering background and preprocessing suppose to be omitted.
+But as a real-world working environment is always imperfect, due to lighting conditions, using the material, its angle, and wrinkles some parts of it are occasionally captured.
 Those non-informative artifacts harm reconstruction pipeline as if they belong to reconstruction fragments they can make the resulting matching impossible.
-    As background generally clearly distinguishable from the object itself we can manage it with pretty straitforward pipeline of preprocessing methods.
+    As background generally clearly distinguishable from the object itself we can manage it with a pretty straightforward pipeline of preprocessing methods.
     - Filtering registration artifacts
-    - Improve balance of colour
+    - Improve the balance of color
     - Drop frames of bad quality

 #### Filtering registration artifacts: